 Precious M. Okwuchukwu and Debasish Bandyopadhyay* Pages 2193 - 2206 ( 14 )

 To date, more than a thousand research articles have been published detailing various regio-, stereo-, chemo-, and enantioselective specific synthesis of the cyclic sulfonamides (sultams).
 Although enormous synthetic efforts were made, but bioactivities of sultams have not been widely investigated.
 Sultams are the sulfur analogs of lactams (cyclic amides) which demonstrate a broad range of medicinal activities and several lactam drugs are commercially available.
 In contrast, only a few sultam drugs are commercially available, while the presence of two oxygens on sulfur in sultam motifs can serve as a better H-bond acceptor than lactam scaffolds.
 One of the major objectives of this minireview is to draw appropriate attention from the medicinal/pharmaceutical chemists to conduct indepth research on sultam derivatives targeted to the development of new drugs.
 This article gives a brief account of the synthesis, potential bioactivity, and mechanisms of therapeutic action of four to seven-membered sultam derivatives.
 Based on the available literature, this is the first effort to consolidate only the medicinally privileged sultam molecules and drugs under the same umbrella.
 While every effort was taken to comprise all the relevant reports related to bioactive sultams, any oversight is truly unintentional.

 Sultam, bioactivity, mechanism of action, synthesis, medicinal, sulfonamide.

-Department of Chemistry, The University of Texas Rio Grande Valley, 1201 West University Drive, Edinburg, Texas 78539, Department of Chemistry, The University of Texas Rio Grande Valley, 1201 West University Drive, Edinburg, Texas 78539
+Department of Chemistry and the School of Earth, Environmental, and Marine Sciences (SEEMS), The University of Texas Rio Grande Valley, 1201 West University Drive, Edinburg, Texas 78539, Department of Chemistry and the School of Earth, Environmental, and Marine Sciences (SEEMS), The University of Texas Rio Grande Valley, 1201 West University Drive, Edinburg, Texas 78539